 Master's Degree Portfolio Project

 Introduction The portfolio project serves as the capstone activity for the master's degree program in the Department of Secondary Education.
 The portfolio will provide the graduate student with an opportunity to develop a portfolio from a variety of artifacts from Area I-IV course work to demonstrate the student's skill in four (4) domains established by Charlotte Danielson in the Framework for Teaching model.
 The four domains include the following: I. Curriculum, II.
 Educational Environment, III.
 Instruction, and IV.
 Professionalism.
 The domains also serve as the basis for the Pennsylvania Department of Education form for Professional Knowledge and Practice.
 The intention of these artifacts is to demonstrate the impact or the intended impact on K-12 student learning, the ability to reflect on teaching and learning and a commitment to lifelong learning.

 Procedures: The graduate student will be required to provide four (4) artifacts from courses in each of the four AREAS in the master's program.
 The artifacts will be used to illustrate adequate knowledge and/or performance in each of the four domains.
-Completed portfolios will be submitted electronically and will be evaluated by members of the graduate faculty.
 These artifacts could consist of any required class projects or core assignments, as well as individual student projects or other evidence that addresses individual domains.
 Sample portfolios will be available for students to review in preparation for developing their portfolio projects.
 Also, general information sessions will be scheduled to acquaint students with the portfolio project and to answer questions relative to the project.